 i also have few mosfets like IRF540, and 18N50, but i don't know how to use it.

-can you help me sir?, please, lights out in Indonesia is often happen especially here in eastern Indonesia, in Mollucas Islands.
+Lights out in Indonesia is often, especially here in eastern Indonesia, in Mollucas Islands.

 Thank you before sir.
 Arya.